 It’s only after meeting these precise criteria that brands can be admitted into this very elite circle.
-But Haute Couture certainly doesn’t guarantee fashion houses are ethical and sustainable, so we took a look at the ethics of the most famous Haute Couture brands for you.
+But Haute Couture certainly doesn’t guarantee fashion houses are more ethical and sustainable.

 The hidden costs of luxury fashion, which Haute Couture brands are part of, can be steep.
 We had a look at our comprehensive data on luxury brands, and the numbers are clear: only 11% of luxury brands score “Good” or “Great” overall.
 In fact, only two of the Haute Couture brands we have rated score “It’s a Start” or above.
 What’s more, most luxury brands are still doing very little for people, with 75% of these brands scoring “Not Good Enough” or below.
 111 out of 174 (63%) large luxury brands in our database, including most of the brands listed below, were also flagged as not paying a living wage at any stage in the supply chain.

 This being said, it’s important to acknowledge that Haute Couture brands operate on a very different scale from, say, fast fashion brands.
 They produce less but at higher price points.
 This distinction impacts the scope of sustainability issues faced.
 While Haute Couture brands’ higher price tags don’t make them inherently more ethical, their lower production volume may imply less waste and environmental pollution compared to their fast fashion counterparts.
 However, this doesn’t absolve them of responsibility.
 In fact, it places even greater emphasis on their obligation to care for the workers within their supply chains.
 While we recognise the differences between Haute Couture brands and the rest of the industry, we believe that all brands must be held accountable for their actions.